Kyson Witherspoon: Professional career

+Boston Red Sox

 On July 13, 2025, Witherspoon was selected in the first round of the 2025 Major League Baseball draft by the Boston Red Sox with the 15th overall selection.
 The Red Sox agreed to terms with Witherspoon on July 20 for $5 million.

+Baltimore Orioles

+On August 3, 2026, the Red Sox traded Witherspoon, Carlos Narváez, Enddy Azócar, Anthony Eyanson, and Harold Rivas to the Baltimore Orioles in exchange for Adley Rutschman, Jake Rogers, and cash considerations.

 Personal life

 His twin brother, Malachi Witherspoon, also plays baseball at Oklahoma and was drafted by the Detroit Tigers.